Spring Mountain District AVA: History

-Early on, the name Spring Mountain was used in a regional context and did not refer to the name of a peak or prominent point, rather than a particularly verdant area with numerous springs, and drained by several small streams.
+Early on, the name Spring Mountain was used in a regional context and did not refer to the name of a peak or prominent landform, rather than a particularly verdant area with numerous springs, and drained by several small streams.
 The appellation was among the first locations in Napa Valley to receive recognition as a grape growing region.

 While grapes may have been grown in the area as early as the American Civil War, the first documented planting is that of Charles Lemme, who cultivated the 25 acre La Perla Vineyard just south of York Creek in 1874.
 Steady growth followed.
 In the 1880s, Jacob and Frederick Beringer, who had already opened their historic winery near St. Helena, planted a vineyard on Spring Mountain.
 Later in the decade, Fortune Chevalier, a Frenchman who had come to San Francisco during the Gold Rush, planted 25 acre and built a stone winery.

 Most notable among the early growers was wealthy San Francisco banker and financier Tiburcio Parrott, who established a vineyard that he named Miravalle and built a Victorian-style home that still stands on the property.
 In 1893, a local newspaper reported: "Old vineyardists asked him [Parrott] what he expected to do among those hills and rocks, and when told by Mr. Parrott that he expected to raise grapes and produce wine unsurpassed in the world, they laughed at him and told him his hopes would never be realized."
 Parrott's wines took first place at the San Francisco Midwinter Fair the following year and a gold medal at the World's Fair two years later.
 The historic La Perla, Chevalier and Miravalle vineyards are now part of Spring Mountain Vineyard.

 Grape growing and winemaking declined in Spring Mountain from 1910 to 1940 due to the onset of phylloxera and Prohibition.
 The first reawakening of viticulture came in 1946, when Fred and Eleanor McCrea planted a small vineyard north of Mill Creek, and then in 1953 founded a legendary winery called Stony Hill.
 The resurgence began in earnest in the late 1960s and 1970s — with the founding of several wineries, including Ritchie Creek, Yverdon, Spring Mountain Vineyard, Smith-Madrone and Robert Keenan.
 The name Spring Mountain was first used as an origin on Cabernet Sauvignon wines produced by Ritchie Creek in 1974.

 Terroir

+Topography

-The appellation sits on steep terraces of the Mayacamas Mountains that separate Napa Valley from Sonoma Valley and the Santa Rosa Plain.
-It lies in a northwestern portion of the Napa Valley above and behind the town of Saint Helena.
+The appellation sits on steep terraces of the Mayacamas Mountains separating Napa Valley from Sonoma Valley and the Santa Rosa Plain.
+It lies in a northwestern portion of the Napa Valley above and behind the town of St. Helena.
 The boundaries of the appellation extend from the top of the ridgeline on the western edge, tracing the Sonoma/Napa County border.
 From the ridgeline the boundaries extend down to the 400 ft contour line at the eastern base of the hillside.
 The southern boundary is Sulphur Creek and one of its tributaries, while the northern boundary is Ritchie Creek.